-Monthly/yearly dosimeter reports and competencies are kept and stored within the office of the clinical coordinator, indefinitely.
+Monthly/yearly dosimeter reports and competencies are kept and stored within the office of the clinical coordinator and on a secure drive, indefinitely.

 Students may request an opportunity to inspect their records in accordance to the "Federal Family Educational Rights and Privacy Act of 1974."
 (FERPA).
-Please refer to this website https://usss.iu.edu/student-data-mgt/data-retention-sched.html for guidelines pertaining to FERPA records, student records, electronic data, and study academic records.
+Please refer to this website https://students.iusb.edu/registrar/policies/ferpa.html for guidelines pertaining to FERPA records, student records, electronic data, and study academic records.